Child marriage: Malaysia

+The current laws involving child marriage are very complex in Malaysia, primarily due to conflicts between the beliefs of the government and those disposed by the religious teachings of Islam.

-In June 2018, the Malaysian public learned that a 41-year-old Malaysian man had married an 11-year-old girl in Golok, a border town in southern Thailand.
-The man, who already had two wives and six children, was the imam of a surau at a village in Gua Musang, Kelantan.
-The parents of the 11-year-old girl defended their decision to allow their daughter's marriage to the man.
+A 41-year-old Malaysian man married an 11-year-old girl in Golok, a border town in southern Thailand, in June 2018, according to information made public in Malaysia.
+The man was the imam of a surau in a hamlet near Gua Musang, Kelantan, and he already had two wives and six children.
+The girl's parents defended their choice to consent to the marriage.

 In response to this incident, Deputy Prime Minister Datuk Seri Wan Azizah Wan Ismail said that the marriage remained valid under Islam.
-She also said in a press statement that “the Malaysian government ‘unequivocally’ opposes child marriages and is already taking steps to raise the minimum age of marriage to 18”.
+She also said in a press statement that "the Malaysian government 'unequivocally' opposes child marriages and is already taking steps to raise the minimum age of marriage to 18".

 Minister in the Prime Minister's Department, Datuk Mujahid Yusof Rawa, proposed a blanket ban on marriages involving minors.
 In response, PAS Vice President Datuk Mohd Amar Nik Abdullah said that imposing a blanket ban on child marriage contradicts Islamic religious teachings and could not be accepted.
 He also said it would be better to enforce existing laws to protect children from being forced into early marriages.

-In July 2018 another case of a child bride was reported in Malaysia, involving a 19-year-old man from Terengganu and a 13-year-old girl from Kelantan.
+In July 2018, another case of a child bride was reported in Malaysia, involving a 19-year-old man from Terengganu and a 13-year-old girl from Kelantan.

 In August 2018, Selangor announced plans for an amendment to the Islamic Family Law (State of Selangor) Enactment 2003 which would raise the minimum age of marriage for Muslim women from 16 to 18 years.

 Another child marriage case was covered by the media in September 2018.

 Malaysia planned to tighten the requirements for child marriages in 2019.
-Subsequently, any marriage with minors would have to go through a stringent approval process involving Shariah Court Department, the Home Ministry, State Religious Council and Customary Courts.
+Subsequently, any marriage with minors would have to go through a stringent approval process involving Shariah Court Department, the Home Ministry, State Religious Council, and Customary Courts.